levkk/rwf/docs/docs/controllers/index.md

 ## Writing a controller

-A controller is a plain Rust struct which implements the [`Controller`](https://docs.rs/rwf/latest/rwf/controller/trait.Controller.html) trait.
-As an example, let's write a controller which returns the current time in UTC.
+A controller is a plain Rust struct that implements the [`Controller`](https://docs.rs/rwf/latest/rwf/controller/trait.Controller.html) trait.
+As an example, let's write a controller that returns the current time in UTC.

 #### Import types